manish72/ineuron_FSDataScience/README.md

 # ineuron_FSDataScience
-All my assignments of Full Stack Data Science course  2.0
+All my assignments and projects of ineuron Full Stack Data Science course  2.0